paigeplan/Drummer/README.md

 Right now, we can't switch between drum kits (tapping on the segmented control doesn't change anything).
 To fix this **create an IBAction in DrummerViewController.swift for the Segmented Control in the same way as done in Part 4a.
 Set the sender type to UISegmentedControl** You can name the method whatever you like, but we'll call it "drumKitWasChanged".

-Note: If you a error saying "“Could not find any information for class named DrummerViewController", you can manually type in the IBAction method in `DrummerViewController.swift`, then Click + drag from the action to the Segmented Control in your storyboard (copy and paste the code below for "drumKitWasChanged", then make the connection).
+Note: If you an error saying "Could not find any information for class named DrummerViewController," you can manually type in the IBAction method in `DrummerViewController.swift`, then Click + drag from the action to the Segmented Control in your storyboard (copy and paste the code below for "drumKitWasChanged", then make the connection).

 You should now have the following method in `DrummerViewController.swift`:

-    @IBAction func drumKitWasChanged(_ sender: UISegmentedControl) {
+    @IBAction func drumKitWasChanged(_ sender: UISegmentedControl) { }

-    }

 **Fill in this method to allow the user to switch between drum kits by updating the "currentDrumKit" variable.** Hint: you'll want to use your UISegmentedControl property "selectedSegmentIndex", which you can access using "sender.selectedSegmentIndex"